TayyubaK/SQL-Project/cleaning_data.md

 * CASE expression used to update '(not set)' values for the country column to 'NULL'.
 * CASE expression used to update '(not set)' and 'not available in demo dataset' values for the city column to 'NULL'.
 * Values for the totaltransactionrevenue column were:
-    * updated to data type numberic from character varying data type.
+    * updated to data type numeric from character varying data type.
     * divided by 1,000,000 because unit cost in the dataset needed to be divided by 1,000,000, so related values needed the same consideration.
     * rounded to 2 decimal places since the column represents a dollar value.